GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Over half of the time you spend working on a project is spent thinking, and no tool, no matter how advanced, can think for you.
+> ### You might not think that programmers are artists, but programming is an extremely creative profession.
+It's logic-based creativity.
 >
-> ~ *Richard P. Gabriel*
+> ~ *John Romero*

 ---
 ## 🏎 Quick Facts